dbenamy/pagerbot/README.md

 Usage
 ======

 The easiest way to test this project out is to use `minikube` on your local machine.
 This projects wraps the deployment of pagerbot using `helm` and allow you to run the bot with the following command, once helm is initialized:

 ```
 helm install .  --name pagerbot
 ```

 This command deploys three services to your kubernetes cluster.

 * pagerbot
   * this is the bot itself
 * pagerbot-admin
-  * this is the administration panel, for setting up integration with pagerduty and slack, etc.
+  * this is the administration panel, for setting up integration with pagerduty and slack, etc. by default it'll be disabled.
 * mongo
   * data store used for storing configurations